Emotional Disability Program

 As we successfully incorporate the latest best teaching practices into our Emotional Disability curriculum, the Green Tree array of services will continue to grow.
 Plans include increasing opportunities for inclusion in both educational and recreational activities.
 We hope to grow and develop our program, with the help of our students, parents, and faculty sharing their expertise.

-The Green Tree School program for students with Emotional Disability is divided into to a Lower School and Upper School and is open to any child or young adult between the ages of 6-21.
-To become eligible for the program students must be diagnosed and referred to Green Tree School by their local school district.
+The Green Tree School & Services program for students with Emotional Disability is divided into to a Lower School and Upper School and is open to any child or young adult between the ages of 6-21.
+To become eligible for the program students must be diagnosed and referred to Green Tree School & Services by their local school district.
 Local school district and the state department of education share tuition costs.
 Transportation is provided by the local school district.

 Research and Training